54 Rooms in a House: Design Inspiration for Your Home

 30. Music Room

-A dedicated space for playing musical instruments or listening to music is ideal for practicing, teaching, and creating music.
-Consider the number and size of instruments the room needs to accommodate and how many people may be playing together.
+A dedicated space for playing instruments or listening to music is ideal for practicing, teaching, and creating music.
+Think about how many instruments the room needs to hold and how many people will play together.

 31. Craft Room/Art Studio